 Tempering- All South Indian dishes revolve around the concept of tempering.
 Tempering in Tamil is Thalikaradhu.
 It is such an integral part of cooking a south Indian meal.
 This recipe uses a combination of urad dal and channa dal( Chickpea lentils) for tempering.
 The dals give a nice bite to the dish.

 Turmeric- Adds a vibrant yellow to the dish and also gives a beautiful earthy flavor.

 Lemon juice- This is perhaps the star in this dish.
-The slight tang that comes with the Potato Podimas is the elevating factor.
+The slight tang that comes with this curry is the elevating factor.
 And this is what makes it the perfect accompaniment for some Sambar and rice.

 Ginger and green chilis- While we will be using green chilis to spice this up, ginger adds a subtle pleasant pungence.
 Ginger also helps in keeping gas issues at bay.

 Pro Tip: For any starchy root vegetable based dish, always make sure to add either ginger or pepper or garlic.
 This helps reduce bloating, gassiness and flatulence.

 I learned a very valuable lesson from my cook a few years ago.
 In the wise words of Bhavana Ben, ” Didi, Hamesha fridge me ubla hua aloo rakhe rehna” Wondering what that means?
 Well, my cook Bhavana used to remind me to always have boiled potatoes in the fridge always.
 I follow this rule religiously till date.
 And believe me, if you have some on hand, this curry will come together in 5 mins flat.

 Freezing and Shelf Life